 SF State is committed to policies of equal opportunity and nondiscrimination on the basis of race, national origin, gender or age.

 Each cohort class consists of 14 interns.
 Interns are required to take six units of academic dietetic internship preparation coursework in the summer, which will start in July.
-From mid-August to early June, interns will take classes on campus one day a week, and be in internship supervised practice rotations four days a week.
+From mid-August to early June, interns will take classes on campus one day a week, and be in an internship supervised practice rotations four days a week.
 No part-time enrollment is allowed.

-Supervised practice experiences are completed under the direction of a dietitian or foodservice manager, or another qualified professional in a facility or program serving children, adults, and/or older adults, or the general population in a healthcare or community, non-profit, or business setting.
+Supervised practice experiences are completed under the direction of a dietitian or food service manager, or another qualified professional in a facility or program serving children, adults, and/or older adults, or the general population in a healthcare or community, non-profit, or business setting.
 The internship is based on specific experiences, competencies, and required hours set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (A.N.D.).
-A total of 1,200 practice hours is required in the internship in order to meet these requirements.
+A total of 1,200 practice hours is required in the internship to meet these requirements.
 Summer R3, Fall, and Spring semester enrollment are required.